callstackincubator/rock/website/src/docs/brownfield/android.md

-# Adding React Native to Android app
+# Integrating with Android Apps

 React Native Enterprise Framework helps you package your React Native code into files that your iOS and Android apps can use.
 For Android, it creates an `.aar` file that you can easily add to your app.